-Building Green does not just mean using an Energy Star approved color on your roof or wall panels, it is much more than that.
-Green Building involves everything from start to finish.
-The raw material, how did it get to the job site.
-These are all factors involved in Green Building.
+Sustainable Building or Green Building involves much more than just using an Energy Star approved color on your roof or wall panels.
+Green Building is an all-inclusive, start to finish process.
+The raw material, how it got to the job site - these are some of the factors that are involved in Green Building.

-Rigid Global Buildings provides a variety of Energy Star approved colors, however we don’t stop there.
-Our materials are also made up of of recycled material.
+Rigid Global Buildings provides a variety of Energy Star approved colors in addition to using recycled materials.

 - Primary Framing: 87% Post-Consumer Recycled Content 13% Pre-Consumer Content